Home » Edinburgh » Real Mary King’s Close tickets

 Plague Doctor's costume

-Since he knew that it was easy to get infected, he decided to clothe himself in a scary-looking thick leather coat to prevent the fleas from biting him.
+Since he knew it was easy to get infected, he clothed himself in a scary-looking thick leather coat to prevent the fleas from biting him.

-He also wore a bird-like mask, which had sweet-smelling herbs in the front, to protect himself from the foul smell and germs.
+He also wore a bird-like mask with sweet-smelling herbs in the front to protect himself from the foul smell and germs.

 For the risk he took and the effort he put in during the bubonic plague, he was to receive a lot of money from the city council.